HJ-UCSD/SNPVisualizer/README.md

 # SNPVisualizer
-A tool used to identifying the effects of amino acids changes in smORFS
+A interactive tool used to identifying the effects of amino acids changes in smORFS.

+Link to to tool is [here](https://hjiao.shinyapps.io/final_smorf_shiny/), however the username and password are available to lab member of the Pinchas Cohen lab in the USC School of Gerontology only.

+Code has also been modified to hide data and credentials.